sasilver75/obsidian/Articles/ML/Transformer Taxonomy - The last lit review (March 2023) {Kipply }.md

 - Uses an [[RMSNorm]] instead of a [[Layer Normalization|LayerNorm]], and uses a relative positional encoding scheme from [[Transformer-XL]] instead of an absolute positional encoding, which is why there are so many embedding parameters.
 - Tokenizes with [[SentencePiece]]
 - Vocabulary size 32k
-- Trained on 300B tokens, with half being from MassiveText (collected for Gopher), along with books, [[CommonCrawl]], Wikipedia, news, and Github.
+- Trained on 300B tokens, with half being from MassiveText (collected for Gopher), along with books, [[Common Crawl]], Wikipedia, news, and Github.
 - Note that ==Gopher was actually trained end of 2020== and released a year later.
 ### [[AlphaCode]] (February 2022, [[DeepMind]])
 41B params, 8 encoder layers, 56 decoder layers, 6144 embedding dimension